 The radiated output power of Wireless LAN Mini-PCI Card and Bluetooth Card is far below the FCC radio frequency exposure limits.
-Nevertheless, the Aspire notebook computer shall be used in such a manner that the potential for human contact during normal operation is minimized as follows.
+Nevertheless, this Aspire Notebook Computer shall be used in such a manner that the potential for human contact during normal operation is minimized as follows.